 Santa Cruz Museum

-The Santa Cruz Museum is just the right size, with a diverse range of exhibits all collected in a landmark building.
-Modern visitors won’t find much to indicate the structure’s former function as an orphanage and hospital, founded by the infamous Cardinal Mendoza (engineer of the Spanish Inquisition).
+The Santa Cruz Museum has a diverse range of exhibits in a landmark building.
+There isn’t much evidence to indicate the structure’s former function as an orphanage and hospital, founded by the infamous Cardinal Mendoza (engineer of the Spanish Inquisition).
 The architecture spans Spain’s livelier styles, with traditional Mudjéjar carved wooden ceilings and an ornate Plateresque entryway.
 Permanent collections include a wide range of both ceramics and antiquities, while multiple El Grecos anchor a strong set of paintings.
 Admission €4.
 Calle Miguel de Cervantes, 3.
 Monday-Saturday 10-6, Sunday 9-3.

 “Alcázar”comes from the Arabic term al-qasr, meaning fortress.
 Although its foundations date back to the third century, this structure owes its appearance to the Renaissance kings Charles I (a.k.a.
 Holy Roman Emperor Charles V, overlord of almost half the globe in the mid-1500’s) and his son Philip II.
 Five centuries later, the Spanish Civil War led to the legendary Siege of the Alcázar.
 Today the fortress holds archives and a vast military museum, the Museo del Ejército.
 Admission €5.
 Calle de la Union, Tuesday-Sunday 10-5.